sourmash-bio/sourmash/doc/classifying-signatures.md

 always decrease as you get more matches.
 The sum of `f_unique_to_query` across all rows is what is reported in by gather as the fraction of query k-mers hit by the recovered matches (unweighted) and should never be greater than 1!
+This column should be used in any analysis that needs to avoid double-counting matches.

 The second column, `f_match_orig`, is how much of the match is in the _original_ query.
 For this fictional metagenome, each match is